How to safely handle your raw turkey this Thanksgiving

 - If you notice raw turkey or turkey juice on your kitchen surfaces, wash the surfaces with hot, soapy water.
 You can also use a solution of 1 tablespoon unscented, liquid chlorine bleach per gallon of water.

-According to Good Housekeeping, this rule should apply to all raw poultry, not just turkey.
+Good Housekeeping noted that this rule applies to all raw poultry, not just turkey.

 How to thaw a turkey

 A frozen turkey will need to be thawed before it’s cooked, but it needs to be kept at a safe temperature while it’s thawing.
-Don’t leave it out to thaw on the counter, because if it’s left out for more than two hours, bacteria in it can grow rapidly.
-You can thaw your bird using any of the following methods:
+According to Butterball, there are two safe ways to thaw a turkey: either in the refrigerator or in water.

 How to cook a turkey

-Butterball recommends the following steps: Preheat the oven to 325 degrees.
-Drain the turkey’s juices, and pat it dry with paper towels.
+- Preheat oven to 325° F. Drain juices and pat dry with clean paper towels.